Snowflake-Labs/snowpark-devops/README.md

 Any changes made to this branch that are pushed up will automatically kick off actions that will create the artifacts in the `forecast` schema.

-If you open a pull request and merge it to main, you will see these features now promoted to the `main` environment
+If you open a pull request and merge it to main, you will see these features now promoted to the `main` environment.